-Tuition, fees, expenses and payment due dates can be found on links from the accounting office web page (www.goshen.edu/accounting) or from this expense sheet brochure.
+Tuition, fees, expenses and payment due dates can be found on links from the accounting office web page (www.goshen.edu/accounting).
 This information along with the financial aid information received in the Financial Aid award letter can be used to determine payment requirements.
 Student account information, including estimated billings, can be found on GC Online.
 Please use this information to plan adequately and meet payment requirements.